jay181019/website-1/README.md

 ### Dependencies

- - [Ruby](https://www.ruby-lang.org/) - Jekyll is written in Ruby
+ - [Ruby](https://www.ruby-lang.org/) - Jekyll is written in Ruby.
  - [Bundler](http://bundler.io/) - a package manager for Ruby.
-Install it by running `gem install bundler`
+Install it by running `gem install bundler`.

 After you've forked and cloned the repository, run the following commands:
- 1. `bundle install` - downloads the required libraries
+ 1. `bundle install` - downloads the required libraries.
- 2. `bundle exec jekyll serve` - builds the website and runs a local webserver on port 4000
+ 2. `bundle exec jekyll serve` - builds the website and runs a local webserver on port 4000.

 **Note:** you can add the `--watch` option when running `jekyll serve` to let Jekyll watch for file changes, which means the site will be rebuilt when a file is modified.